About the Center

 Community Services Available

 The Center for Trauma Recovery (CTR) is a multi-disciplinary center of the University of Missouri-St. Louis whose purpose is to foster Research, Graduate and Undergraduate Education, and Service (by way of a specialized Trauma Clinic) in the areas of trauma and victimization.
+CTR is also the home to the Sexual Assault Research and Education (SARE) Program.

 The impact of traumatic stress has received increased attention by researchers and community service agencies over the past decade.
 However, the interaction between researchers, community agencies, and the populations they serve have been very limited nationally.
 Furthermore, training and education in the delivery of mental health services to traumatized populations has lagged far behind the knowledge that has been accumulated.
 There is currently very little available in the way of coursework and training for either clinical services or in research at either the undergraduate or graduate level.
 UMSL is one of the few universities to offer courses and standardized fieldwork on an undergraduate level and specialized therapy training on the graduate level.
 Other trauma centers are usually located at VA Hospitals or medical schools and limit their training functions to psychology doctoral interns and post-doctoral trainees.
 There are no centers located in doctoral programs at universities.
 The establishment of the Center for Trauma Recovery at UMSL puts us in the forefront, especially for training clinical psychologists.